-There are two burning questions when it comes to exogenous ketones.
+There are a few burning questions when it comes to exogenous ketones.
 Who has the best exogenous ketones?
 What are exogenous ketones benefits?
 Do you need exogenous ketones?
 To answer this question I decided to do my own exogenous ketones review.
 Initially, I tried about eight different brands before determining that Pruvit ketones are the best.
 As of November 2022, it's 39 months later.
 I'm still using them every day and have never looked back!

 There continues to be a ton of discussion about exogenous ketones on Instagram, Reddit and elsewhere.
 Especially on Instagram, the topic is quite contentious.